Conformal field theory on the plane: WZW models

-Let us study the consequences of the axiom \eqref{lsfg}.
-The space $\mathcal{F}(G)$ of functions on $G$ has a natural action of $G\times \bar{G}$, where the bar is here for distinguishing the two copies of $G$, such that for $f\in \mathcal{F}(G)$ we have
+Let us start with the large level limit \eqref{lsfg}.
+The space $\mathcal{F}(G)$ of functions on $G$ has a natural action of $G\times \bar{G}$, where the bar is here for distinguishing two copies of $G$, such that for $f\in \mathcal{F}(G)$ we have